-- to someone applying for a job as an employee
+- someone applying for a job as an employee

-- to a new employee who hasn't started work
+- a new employee who hasn't started work

-- to an employee at any time during employment.
+- an employee at any time during employment.

 Example 1: Older workers and discrimination at work

 This is discrimination.
-Dimitri is treated differently to other job applicants because of his age.
+Dimitri is treated differently from other job applicants because of his age.

 To learn about the impact of age discrimination watch the Australian Human Rights Commission’s short video about the Power of oldness .